 There is no approved adulticide (medications to kill adult heartworms) treatments for cats.
 Adulticides are themselves dangerous.
 A single dead worm can be fatal in cats as it can break away and cause a blockage of the pulmonary artery (pulmonary embolism).
 Heartworms in cats have a shorter lifespan than those in dogs; therefore it is preferable to manage symptoms and use a wait and see approach.

-Pleural effusion is an abnormal buildup of fluid up in the pleural cavity, the thin fluid-filled space that lies between the lungs and the chest wall.
-It is a symptom, with an underlying disorder causing this fluid to build up.
+Pleural effusion: An abnormal buildup of fluid up in the pleural cavity, the thin fluid-filled space that lies between the lungs and the chest wall.
+Pleural effusion is a symptom with an underlying disorder causing this fluid to build up.
 The buildup of excess fluid leads to difficulty breathing, due to the inability of the lungs to fully expand.
 Causes include congestive heart failure, liver failure, fluid overload, blood clotting disorders (usually due to ingestion of rat poison), lung lobe torsion, pulmonary edema, and diaphragmatic hernia.

 - Thoracentesis: Fluid is removed by thoracentesis which allows the lungs to expand.
 A needle or drainage tube will be inserted through the skin and into the pleural cavity to remove the fluid.
 A chest drain may remain in place for several days to help drain away excess fluid.